rajachristopher/rajachristopher.github.io/README.md

 Work & Learning Experiences
 --------------------------

+• WonderBotz as Solution Architect from Aug,2024 - Present

-• HCL Technologies as Lead Engineer and Associate Manager from Nov,2021 - Present
+• HCL Technologies as Lead Engineer and Associate Manager from Nov,2021 - Aug,2024

 • Apexon as RPA Developer and Senior RPA Developer from Jun,2018 - Nov,2021

-• Avasoft Inc as Trainee RPA Developer from Jan,2018 - Jun,2018

-• Learning Courses (Core - Java, Manual Testing, SQL, UiPath and BluePrism) from Jan,2017 - Dec,2017

-• Sutherland as Amazon Process Consultant from July,2016 - Dec,2016

 ------------------------------------------------------------------------------------------------------------------------------------------------------------